haibaraaaaai/BFMRod/README.md

 fix plotting then try again

 feedback to martin? distance threshold and plotting and use traj instead of signal in cycle detection?

+for gui allow for indices input and maybe mannual input of indices within dataset while updating traj to not only account for drifts but just change in traj